Royal Thai Embassy, Washington D.C.

-- Original Thai Citizenship ID card or Thai House Registration with a 13-digit identification number, with a photocopy
+- Original Thai Citizenship ID card or A copy of Thai House Registration with a 13-digit identification number, with a photocopy

 *If an applicant is assigned to the Central Registration, he/she must contact District Office in Thailand.

 - (For the 5 year E-passport) Fees $US 37.00 payment by Money Order or Cashier’s Check made payable to Royal Thai Embassy (No cash, Personal Checks, and credit cards).

 |Additional Documents for Minors (under 20 years old)

 - Thai Birth Certificate with a photocopy

-- Thai House Registration that the minor has been added and assigned 13-digit identification number, and a photocopy (this is exempted for the first passport)
+- A copy of Thai House Registration that the minor has been added and assigned 13-digit identification number, and a photocopy (this is exempted for the first passport)

 - Thai Citizenship ID card or Thai House Registration with 13-digit identification number of parents, and a photocopy

 - Marriage certificate of parents with a photocopy

 - Parents must sign a consent form in person with the officer, or they must provide a “Power of Attorney and Consent” which was signed in front of a Notary Public to certify the signatures of the parents.
 In case the parents are in Thailand, both father and mother may acquire a “Letter of Consent for Minors’ passport” at the Department of Consular Affairs, Ministry of Foreign Affairs (Bangkok) or at District Offices (Outside Bangkok)